Renowned designer, architect and artist Phil Freelon provided the inspirational design for North Carolina Freedom Park.

 Design principles

-• The park should be a safe and inviting place welcoming to all.
+- The Park should be a safe and inviting place that is welcoming to all.

-• The park should be dynamic and attractive while preserving existing trees.
+- The Park should be dynamic and attractive while featuring and preserving the existing trees.

-• The park should be a place for gathering and organizing.
+- The Park should be a place for gathering, organizing, conversation and commemoration.

 Cultural influences

-• The park should reflect partnerships and collaboration among organizations, governments, non-profits, and private individuals.
+- The Park should reflect a nexus of partnership and collaboration among organizations, governments, non-profits, and private individuals.